Setting up UG – the mini-GmbH for founders

 FAQ

-Is a UG required to keep accounts?
+Is an UG required to keep accounts?

 Yes, a UG must comply with double-entry accounting rules.
 Each year, you must prepare a balance sheet and a profit and loss statement, and publish your annual accounts in the Bundesanzeiger (Federal Gazette).